gueststream/VRPConnector/README.txt

 1. Download the ZIP file from https://github.com/Gueststream-Inc/VRPConnector
 1. Extract the contents of the zip file and upload the resulting folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Update your permalink settings to custom structure '/%post_id%/%postname%/'
-1. Navigate to Wordpress Admin > VRP > API Key and enter your Gueststream.net API key
+1. Navigate to Wordpress Admin > Settings > VRP and enter your Gueststream.net API key
 1. Begin adding the available shortcodes to your posts and pages as desired.

 == Frequently Asked Questions ==